aspnetrun/run-aspnetcore/README.md

 ASP.NET Run works with the latest ASP.NET Core & EF Core.

+## Give a Star! :star:
+If you liked the project or if AspnetRun helped you, please give a star.

 ## Getting Started
 Use these instructions to get the project up and running.